 Measure the temperature of the mixture and record.
 Validate the results on the load tickets at least once during each hour of production.

 The Contractor may conduct additional testing of any type.
-Record such additional testing along with all other quality control records and have these records readily available for the review.
+Record such additional testing along with all other quality control records and have these records readily available for the Monitoring Team’s review.
 The Laboratory may observe, review, and approve the procedures at any time.

 441.10 Control Charts.
 Maintain up to date control charts showing each individual test result and also the moving accumulative range as follows: